RaumfahrerSpiffy/HiDPI.io/README.md

 ### Normal (preferred)

-Run the script again in the terminal, but choose option 3 (to disable HiDPI system wide)
+Run the script again in Terminal, but choose option 3 at the prompt (to disable HiDPI system wide)

 ### Recovery mode (if the above method does not work)